Ikemura-kei/DD2419-Team-2/documentation/object_detection.md

 ### 2.3 `dl_object_postprocessor`

-This node processes the generated bounding boxes by classifier, performs clustering, and publish a list of detected object instances.
+This node processes the generated bounding boxes (already containing 3D information) by classifier, performs clustering, and publish a list of detected object instances.
 It also respensible for managing seen object instances and broadcast instance TF under the map frame.

 #### Published Topics